alimmeek/reliable-logic-using-unreliable-gates/README.md

 The Christmas Holidays have been left for revision for an exam in week one of the second term.
 A timetable for term two cannot be completely determined yet as not all deadlines have been set and delays in term one may stall progress.
 The term will focus on continuing implementation of the model, as well as meeting any extension objectives.
 In terms of deliverables, work on my presentation will begin in the first few weeks, whereas I will begin my final report after the oral presentation has been given.

 ## References
-[1] A. Seabaugh, “The Tunneling Transistor.” [https://quantum-neuroscience.com/wp-content/uploads/2018/07](https://quantum-neuroscience.com/wp-content/uploads/2018/07) The-Tunneling-Transistor.pdf, 2013.
+[1] A. Seabaugh, “The Tunneling Transistor.” [https://quantum-neuroscience.com/wp-content/uploads/2018/07/The-Tunneling-Transistor.pdf](https://quantum-neuroscience.com/wp-content/uploads/2018/07/The-Tunneling-Transistor.pdf), 2013.
 Accessed October 5, 2023.

 [2] S. Grandhi, E. Dupraz, C. Spagnol, V. Savin, and E. Popovici, “CPE: Codeword Prediction Encoder,” in 2016 21th IEEE European Test Symposium (ETS), pp. 1–2, 2016.